 Global warming caused by CO2 emissions is an issue in which we have no small involvement, and we have a duty to work even harder to counter it.

-The JAL Group has therefore established a Sustainability Committee under the Group Management Council, which I chair, to conduct risk and opportunity analysis of the impact of climate change, and decide on the best way to approach each one.
+The JAL Group has therefore established a Sustainability Committee under the Sustainability Promotion Council, which I chair, to conduct risk and opportunity analysis of the impact of climate change, and decide on the best way to approach each one.

 In June 2020, we set a new long-range goal of zero CO2 emissions by 2050, and seek to reduce our CO2 output through four main initiatives: developing and using sustainable aviation fuel; renewing our fleet to more fuelefficient aircraft; consuming less fuel in daily operations; and emissions trading.

 COVID-19 is causing a broad rethink and the emergence of the "new normal."
 Remote work has become widely accepted and ongoing initiatives for workstyle innovation are accelerating even more.
 The JAL Group has remote work and online training systems in place for nearly all of our approximately 36,000 employees, and they are widely used in the current situation.